 My Essential Alaska Travel Resources :

 There are a lot of travel companies out there, but some are better than others.
 These are my favorite websites and resources to help plan an incredible trip to the 49th State.
 For flights, I recommend using WayAway or Hopper to compare the cheapest dates to travel to Alaska.
 Car rentals, arguably the best way to see Alaska, are best through Discover Cars!
 I always use AGODA for hotels.
 They have an easy-to-use platform where you can compare the best rates.
-To keep cell phone service if you're traveling internationally, I always use Airalo’s easy to purchase eSIM’s (no installation required).
+To keep cell phone service if you're traveling internationally, I always use Airalo’s easy to purchase eSIM’s (no installation required), and always use NordVPN to stay safe while connecting to different wifis.
 For fun things to do, I recommend Viator to find the best tours in the area, otherwise Klook also does the trick.
 Just in case, Safetywing is the insurance I always use for travel insurance.
 Lastly, my Alaska packing list for your travels to the Last Frontier.
 What to Expect on the Alaska Railroad

 Round Trip Railroad Tour :

-- Anchorage to Seward Alaska Railroad My Completely Honest Review
+- Anchorage to Seward Alaska Railroad Why the Alaska Railroad Isn't Worth It

-One more thing to make note of - no one is allowed to open the sides doors, and windows only open for emergencies, so no picturesque pictures of the side of the train.
-We were able to get some shots through the windows, but just like everything in Alaska they get dirty fast.
+One more thing, no one is allowed to open the side doors of the train or any of the windows - so it can be a bit tricky for Adventure Class passengers to get clear photos (windows in Alaska get dirty fast haha).
+If you are in Adventure Class, I recommend heading to the very last car and out to the back, there's a very small spot here where about 2-3 people can stand and get photos without the glare of the windows.
 Overall, would I recommend a train ride on the Alaska Railroad?
 Honestly, no I wouldn't.
-For the price, you should be able to rent a car for the day for about half that - and this way you'll be able to stop and actually see the wildlife and views on your own time.
+For the price, you'd be much better off renting a car for the day - this way you'd be able to stop and actually see the wildlife and views on your own time.
 Personally, I felt the trees blocked nearly all my views of the mountains, lakes, and glaciers on the train ride, except for a minute or two here and there.
 The final reason we wouldn't recommend is because it is SO SLOW.
 We took the railroad from Anchorage to Seward, and it took us about 4.5 hours each way when it normally would only take us about 2 hours to drive - this really limits the time you have to explore if you're on vacation.
 We were happy we did it once, but I honestly wouldn't do it again.
-If you do decide to book - we genuinely hope you enjoy and have the best time!
-Maybe you can convince us to try it out again one day! ;)
+(I'm also planning to take the train to Fairbanks from Anchorage to see if the experience is any different, so stay connected!)

 Other Alaska blog posts you might be interested in :